Waltons’ ultimate guide to buying a greenhouse

 Image: 8 x 4 Evesham Lean-to Pent Wooden Greenhouse from Waltons

-• If the apex of the roof follows an East – West line, you’ll maximise the available sunlight right through the day.
+• If the ridge of the roof follows an East – West line, you’ll maximise the available sunlight right through the day.

 • Choose a place away from shady trees and sun-blocking walls or other structures.
-Think about the way the shadows change and lengthen through the day, and choose a spot that gets plenty of light.
+Think about how shadows change and lengthen through the day, and choose a spot that gets plenty of light.

 • A flat site is easiest – you’ll have less work to do to make it level.